BENEFITS

 Tracy James

-Postgraduate training and teaching experience have enabled her to hone skills and gain expertise through the fields of education, human rights and psychology.
+Tracy originates from Northern Ireland and has worked and travelled extensively in Europe, the Middle East, Asia and Australia, predominantly with the British Council.
+Originally graduating in law, postgraduate training and teaching experience have enabled her to hone skills and gain more expertise through the fields of education, human rights and psychology.

 Contact Us